MirRoR4s/MIT-6.031-Software-Construction/lecture/static-checking.md

 ## Mutating values vs. reassigning variables

-Change is a necessary evil.
+Change is a necessary evil（改变是必要之恶）.
 But good programmers try to avoid things that change, because they may change unexpectedly.
 Immutability – intentionally forbidding certain things from changing at runtime – will be a major design principle in this course.

 For example, an immutable type is a type whose values can never change once they have been created.
 The string type is immutable in both Python and Java.